Jump to Section:

 The Honor System has been an integral part of the life of Knox College since 1951, when the student body initiated the introduction of a system of academic integrity.
 All students and all faculty at Knox College have an obligation to understand the Honor System and to follow its provisions.
-This text -- distributed to all students and all faculty -- provides a general description of the Honor System and also contains the Constitution of the Honor Board.
+This text -- distributed to all students and all faculty -- provides a general description of the Honor System and also contains the of the Honor Board.

 Intellectual integrity is the underpinning for all educational, scholarly, and creative work at Knox College.
 The College community expects its members to demonstrate a high degree of ethical integrity in all their actions, including and especially academic work.
 At Knox each individual is held responsible for ensuring that his or her academic work meets the institutional standards of honesty.

 The College has a vested interest in protecting the integrity of the many operations essential to an educational and scholarly institution: including the granting of degrees, the conferring of honors and privileges, and the certification of credits to other institutions.
 Academic dishonesty undermines the intellectual endeavor on which education is based; any misrepresentation of scholarly work is contrary to the purpose of the academic community.
 Consequently, academic dishonesty in any form will not be tolerated.

 Knox College defines academic dishonesty as actions giving or receiving an unfair advantage in academic work by cheating, lying, plagiarizing the work of others, or willfully impeding the academic progress of another student.

 Examples of academic dishonesty include, but are not limited to: